marti-dotcom/Variant-sets/README.md

 # Variant sets
 ClinVar and OMIM SNV sets

-This repository contains curated datasets of single nucleotide variants (SNVs) extracted from ClinVar and OMIM databases.
+This repository contains curated datasets extracted from ClinVar of single nucleotide variants (SNVs) of OMIM and ClinVar.
 These datasets serve as benchmarks for evaluating variant annotation tools in the context of Mendelian and complex disorders.